andrewckramer/NASA-APOD/README.md

 python3 -m pip install --upgrade Pillow
 ```

-It also requires a folder named 'apods' to exist within the same file as the script.
+It also requires a folder named 'apods' to exist within the same directory, but not folder as the script.

 ## Usage
 The program is fairly simple to run, as the user only needs to run 'nasa_apod.py' from the command line.